Luminatecs/Luminate-Ecosystem-Frontend/src/lib/secure-storage/MIGRATION.md

 # Secure Storage Migration Guide

-This guide helps you integrate the secure storage library into new projects or migrate existing localStorage implementations.
+This guide helps you integrate the secure storage library into new projects or migrate existing sessionStorage implementations.

 ## Quick Setup